Fake likes: Researchers uncover Facebook 'collusion networks'

 As reported by CBS News, researchers from the University of Iowa and Lahore University of Management in Pakistan uncovered "a thriving ecosystem of large-scale reputation manipulation services that leverage the principle of collusion."

-The research was published Wednesday and will be formerly presented at the Association for Computing Machinery Internet Measurement Conference on Nov.
+The research was published Wednesday and will be formally presented at the Association for Computing Machinery Internet Measurement Conference on Nov.
 1.

 The research team found more than 50 sites offering free, fake "likes" for users posts in exchange for access to their accounts.